Home IIT JEE JEE MAIN JEE Main Percentile Calculator 2026: How to Calculate Percentile With the Help of Answer Key

 Quick Summary: JEE Main percentile shows your position among all test takers, not simple marks.
 A 99 percentile usually means around 200–250 marks, 95 percentile around 160–180, and 90 percentile near 120–140, depending on paper level.
 Percentile is calculated by counting how many students scored equal to or less than you in the same shift, then converting it into a score out of 100.
 The blog explains the formula, marks-percentile table, and why this score decides rank and JEE Advanced entry clearly.

 JEE Main Percentile Calculator 2026 – The National Testing Agency follows a fixed method to calculate the JEE Main 2026 Percentile.
 With the help of this calculator, students can get an idea of their expected percentile using their marks from the JEE Mains exam 2026.
 The JEE Main exams 2026 will be conducted in two sessions.
-Session 1 will be held from January 21 to January 30, 2026, while Session 2 is expected in early April 2026, around April 2 to April 9, as informed by the National Testing Agency (NTA).
+Session 1 will be held from 21, 22, 23, 24, 28 and 29 January 2026, while Session 2 will be held from April 2 to April 9, as informed by the National Testing Agency (NTA).
 Candidates should visit (idioms dictionary) the official NTA website regularly to register and check the latest updates related to dates and notices.

 Read More: